Gender Pay Report

 AdviserPlus is committed to equal opportunity in recruitment and employment irrespective of gender.
 Our people are paid for the role they have in the team and for their performance in that role.
 No other factors affect an employee’s remuneration.

-Two of every three people employed with AdviserPlus are female and AdviserPlus has a gender pay gap which, at 20.5%, is above the national average of 17.9%.
+Two of every three people employed with AdviserPlus are female and AdviserPlus has a gender pay gap which, at 24.7%, is above the national average of 17.3%.
 This gender pay gap is mainly attributed to the nature of the work that most people at AdviserPlus undertake.

-Two-thirds of people in AdviserPlus (67%) are engaged in roles that deliver HR advice and guidance and only a minority of these roles are in the upper pay quartile.
-Additionally, 83% of the Advisory roles are held by women.
-The HR profession has traditionally seen high concentrations of female practitioners and indeed 79% of the membership of the HR profession’s independent body, the Chartered Institute for Personnel and Development (CIPD), is female*.
+Over two thirds of people in AdviserPlus (67%) are engaged in roles that deliver HR advice and guidance and only a very small minority of these roles are in the upper pay quartile.
+Additionally, 88% of the Advisory roles are held by women.
+The HR profession has traditionally seen high concentrations of female practitioners and AdviserPlus is no exception.
 AdviserPlus has had a long-term commitment to offer part-time and flexible working to all employees to promote a healthy work/life balance which is also a contributing factor.
 Almost one third of all colleagues have a part-time working arrangement.

-The last year has been one of change for AdviserPlus, with a new CEO and significant investment in new roles within our Business Development, Sales & Marketing and Business Systems teams.
+The last year has been one of change for AdviserPlus, with a newly appointed Managing Director and significant investment in new roles within our Business Systems teams as we transition to a technology led business.
 Our ability to identify talent for effective succession planning into senior roles has been enhanced by the refining of our objective setting process enabling everyone, regardless of gender, to have a clear view of the pathway toward roles in the upper pay quartile.
-However, there is no quick-fix to our gender pay gap and it will take time to see the effectiveness of the actions we have taken and plan to take, coming through.
+However, there is no quick fix to our gender pay gap and it will take time to see the effectiveness of the actions we have taken and plan to take, coming through.

 - The median gender bonus gap is 0%